gruntwork-io/docs/content/guides/upgrading-to-tf12-tg19/index.md

 1. Once you are satisfied with the changes, create a branch, push to the repository, open a PR, merge, and release.

-### Upgrade live config for compatibility with Terragrunt 0.19.x
+### <a name="upgrade-live-config-for-compatibility-with-terragrunt-019x" />Upgrade live config for compatibility with Terragrunt 0.19.x

 Terragrunt 0.19.x introduces a new file format for the live config.
 This format has many advantages, including supporting all built in functions available to Terraform.
 However, this means that you will need to convert all your